What is the 8th:

 Convert this decimal to a fraction.

-What is the lowest common multiple of six and sixteen.
+What is the lowest common multiple of four and fourteen.

 Find the: